Meditation is one of the best ways to improve the quality of life and enjoy inner peace and happiness.

 Meditation has been practiced everywhere in the world for thousands of years ago.
 It has been practiced in both the East and the West in various forms and for various purposes.

 I do not want to convince you to meditate.
-It is your choice whether to meditate or not.
+It is your choice whether you want to learn how to meditate.

 All I want to say that there is big body of evidence of the usefulness of meditation.